United States men's national basketball team: 1992–2000

-2002–2004
+2001–2004

+As the United States had already qualified for the 2002 World Championship as the host country, USA Basketball decided to field players from the National Junior College Athletic Association (NJCAA) for the Tournament of the Americas in August 2001.
+Coached by Dan Sparks, the team finished last, losing all four games.
+Marcus Banks led the team in scoring, averaging 18.0 points.

-The 2002 team competed in the World Championship in Indianapolis, Indiana, USA.
+The 2002 team competed in the World Championship in Indianapolis, Indiana, United States.
 Coached by George Karl, the team finished a surprisingly disappointing sixth in the competition.
-During the tournament, Argentina defeated the US in the second preliminary round group stage, thus becoming the first team ever to defeat a USA team composed of NBA players.
-Yugoslavia knocked out the US in the quarterfinals, becoming the first team ever to defeat USA team of NBA players in knockout stage.
+During the tournament, Argentina defeated the US in the second preliminary round group stage, thus becoming the first team ever to defeat a US team composed of NBA players.
+Yugoslavia knocked out the US in the quarterfinals, becoming the first team ever to defeat US team of NBA players in knockout stage.
 Then Spain repeated the outcome in the 5th place playoff.
 To a greater degree than in 2000, a number of top NBA players declined to participate, forcing USA Basketball to resort to picking mostly second-tier players.

 George Karl had a dispute with Paul Pierce, one of the few superstars on the team, which led to Karl benching Pierce, the team's leading scorer, in Team USA's final game.
 The group has been considered one of sport's greatest flops, as they failed to produce as previous teams had.
 The United States lost 3 games in the tournament to countries with current or future NBA stars, like Argentina (led by Manu Ginóbili), Yugoslavia (led by Peja Stojaković and Vlade Divac) and Spain (led by Pau Gasol).

 Two NBA superstars, Ray Allen and Jason Kidd, accepted roles to play on the World Championship team, but were unable to play on that team due to injuries.
 Many other superstars, including Kobe Bryant, Shaquille O'Neal, and Kevin Garnett, turned down invitations to play in that tournament.